About Crawling Speed

 The Web connector self-throttles to one request per second to follow internet politeness norms.
 If you want to crawl your own web site and don’t mind increasing the load, you can unlock the crawling speed.

 Frequency of Errors

-Depending on the type of errors:
+Depending on the type of error:

 Otherwise, follow the instructions provided with error codes to fix errors in source configurations or server-side.

-Number of Sources
+Increase the Number of Sources

-If the content you want to index can be split into multiple sources, having multiple sources crawling at the same time will multiply total performance.
-However, it will also multiply the server load, throttling, etc.
+If the content you want to index can be split, having many sources crawling at the same time will increase total performance.
+However, it will also increase the server load, throttling, etc.

-A given portion of your content requires a higher frequency of refresh, or some other content almost never changes, which requires to be refreshed less often.
+There are also added benefits to scheduling source updates with more granularity.
+For instance, a portion of your content requires a higher refresh frequency, while some other content almost never changes, which requires to be refreshed less often.

 Some connectors have content options that can impact performance.